Update, March 19, 2025

 In the ten commandments of working with an MPU, we saw that system-on-module (SoM) makers could greatly help teams ship their final products faster by removing some of the complexities associated with microprocessor design.
 Teams, especially those coming from the microcontroller world, can easily fall prey to the we-can-do-it-ourselves virus, which causes the eternal-delaying-of-project-syndrome.
 When we sat down with Bob Blumenscheid, Ka-Ro’s Business Development in North America, and Michael Vyskocil, Manager of Product Development for the German company, they explained that,

 “So many people come to us and tell us they had no idea designing a system with an MPU would take three, four, five, or even six years, but we do.
-We understand the expertise and know-how because of the long SoM experience we acquired before we could offer a product like the QSMP family of SoMs.”
+We understand the expertise and know-how because of the long SoM experience we acquired before offering a product like the QSMP family of SoMs.”

-For instance, syncing and processing signals from the DDR3L is particularly complex, and teams have to come to terms with the fact that any upgrade to a newer MPU, in a few years, will require significant rework.
-Ka-Ro’s modules don’t only house packages, but technologies that ensure teams can vastly reduce their time to market because a QSMP SoM handles a lot of the complexities that bog down projects and delay releases.
+For instance, syncing and processing signals from the DDR3L is particularly complex, and teams have to come to terms with the fact that any upgrade to a newer MPU in a few years will require significant rework.
+Ka-Ro’s modules not only house packages but also technologies that ensure teams can vastly reduce their time to market because a QSMP SoM handles a lot of the complexities that bog down projects and delay releases.
 Additionally, because the QSCOM packages use a pinout structure that’s nearly identical from one model to the next, it’s possible to either swap QSMP models or to upgrade to a new one in a few years, with minimal changes, thus future-proofing a platform.

 Another advantage specific to Ka-Ro’s SoMs is their new QSCOM module, and we were fascinated to learn that their STM32MP1 models were the first to use that package.
 One of its many advantages is its contact points on the side that make soldering and inspection a lot simpler since it doesn’t require an X-ray analysis.
 The QSCOM module also uses unique ground pads divided into large sections all across the bottom of the component.
 Such a structure ensures better signal integrity, increases the solder joint reliability, simplifies the self-alignment process, and improves the thermal dissipation.
 As Bob and Michael shared,